anuragdogra2192/Spark_on_AWS_EC2/README.md

 * Introduction to Spark
 * Basic Operations on Spark dataframes
 * Data Analysis with Spark
-* Maching Learning with PySpark using MLlib
+* Machine Learning with PySpark using MLlib

 ##### These projects' solutions can be used as reference while doing Udemy course "Spark and Python for Big Data with PySpark".